 One of the best ways for a busy Mom to stay on top of her game is to have a foundation of helpful habits that she can put to use each week.
 These 5 habits will help you to get organized, put together a plan to tackle the week, as well as allow you to recharge your own batteries!

 #1 Have a good calendar system that works for you

-Any time someone asks me how they can become more organized- my first question to them is always to ask what kind of calendar system they are using- and whether they can rely upon it completely to run their life?
+Any time someone asks me how she can become more organized- my first question to her is always to ask what kind of calendar system she is using and whether or not she can rely upon it completely to run her life?

 #2 Take time each week to plan ahead

-I am a huge fan of taking an hour on a Sunday afternoon to sit down, look at my calendar, look at my to do list, and give some about steps I should be taking this week towards my overall goals… and figure out “what” I am going to do “when” during the week ahead.
+I am a huge fan of taking an hour on a Sunday afternoon to sit down, look at my calendar, look at my to-do list, and give some thought to the steps I should be taking this week to work towards my bigger goals.

 The key to making this system work, however, is to make sure that I don't load too many things into any one day- that is just setting myself up to fail.